dsp-uga/zachdj-p0/README.md

 ### Prerequisites

+This project uses [Apache Spark](https://spark.apache.org).
+You'll need to have Spark installed on the target cluster.
+The ```SPARK_HOME``` environment variable should be set, and the Spark binaries should be in your system path.

-This project is managed using the [Conda](https://conda.io/docs/) package manager.
-Conda is the easiest and fastest way to get setup.
+Dependencies are managed using the [Conda](https://conda.io/docs/) package manager.
+You'll need to install Conda to get setup.

 ### Installing Dependencies